p-mucha/levee-hunter/README.md

 `/share/gpu5/pmucha/fathom/levee-hunter/data/`

 ## Computing on Hypatia
-A login to the Hypatia cluster is through the login node.
+1. **login-node**: A login to the Hypatia cluster is through the login node.
 After user ssh to hypatia, the terminal will show [username]@hypatia-login, which means user is on the login-node.

-**No computing on the login-node**: It is important that login-node should not be used for any heavy tasks.
+2. **No computing on the login-node**: It is important that login-node should not be used for any heavy tasks.
 This includes using conda to solve environment.
 This can potentially block access to the cluster for all the other users.

-**Changing Node**: To go to other node than the login one, use one of the two scripts:
+3. **Changing Node**: To go to other node than the login one, use one of the two scripts:
 ```
 source cpu_bash.sh
 ```